Magic: A Fantastic Comedy: Background

-In 1912, Shaw wrote Androcles and the Lion "to insult and taunt and stimulate" Chesterton and asked Chesterton's wife, Frances, to pretend she loved it to get Chesterton to produce a stage play.
-Following his viewing of Androcles, the drama critic Desmond MacCarthy singled out Chesterton in hopes that he would write something similar for the stage.
+In 1912, Shaw wrote Androcles and the Lion "to insult and taunt and stimulate" Chesterton.
+While the play was still a draft, Shaw asked Chesterton's wife, Frances, if he could come over to their home to perform an hour-and-a-half sketch of it for them and any confederates she could get.
+Shaw told her that he hoped he could "count on your read complicity" to pretend she loved it to get Chesterton to produce a stage play.
+When the full version of Androcles finally premiered, the drama critic Desmond MacCarthy singled out Chesterton in a review, opining that Chesterton should write something similar for the stage.
 Hilaire Belloc, a longtime friend and collaborator, also believed that Chesterton would be successful on the stage; both he and F. Anstey proffered an outline for a play based on a work of Belloc's for Chesterton to dramatise, but it never materialised.

 It is ultimately unknown what prompted Chesterton to write the play.
 Ada Chesterton, his sister-in-law, reported that, although the concept for Magic had been in the works for several months, Chesterton had been asked by a young unemployed man to write a play so that he could offer to stage it and gain steady employment from the theatre's management, which prompted Chesterton to begin writing the play down.
 She also noted that Chesterton had thoroughly enjoyed writing the play.